-Net change in fund balances - total governmental funds \$ 110,756 Governmental funds do not report revenues that are not available to pay current obligations.
+Net change in fund balances - total governmental funds \$ 501,836 Governmental funds do not report revenues that are not available to pay current obligations.
 In contrast, such revenues are reported in the Statement of Activities when earned.
-The difference is for property taxes.
-3,065 Governmental funds report capital outlays for the acquisition of capital assets are recorded as expenditures in the funds; however, in the Statement of Activities , the cost of capital assets is charged to expense over the estimated useful life of the asset.
-Capital outlays Depreciation/amortization expense \$ 387,554 (620,552) (232,998) The issuance of long-term debt provides current financial resources to governmental funds, while the repayment of principal uses current financial resources.
+The difference is for property taxes and penalties and interest.
+60 The issuance of long-term debt provides current financial resources to governmental funds, while the repayment of principal uses current financial resources.
 However, neither transaction has any effect on net assets.
 Other elements of debt financing are reported differently between the fund and government wide statements.
-Issuance of long term debt Bond premium Payment to refunded bond escrow agent Principal payments Interest expense accrual (5,615,000) (209,553) 5,617,206 890,000 67,279 749,932 400 FFF
+Principal payments Interest expense accrual \$ 915,000 (63,355) 851,645 In the Statement of Activities , the cost of capital assets is charged to expense over the estimated useful life of the asset as depreciation/ , amortization expense.
+(668,021) Change in net position of governmental activities \$ 685,520